PunnettSong/2020-Summer-Research/README.md

 # Functionality of the Application

 The application will takes an image in JPG, PNG and BMP and will perform the following functions:

  1. Invert the image
  2. Change the level of contrast of the image
- 3. Enlarge the pixel, but still maintaining the resolution, based on an input provided For example: an image of a small line will be changed to a bigger line while the image resolution stays the same.
+ 3. Zooming the image
  4. Enlarge the resolution of the image based on an input provided
  5. Enlarge the pixel of lines/graphs in the image assuming that the background is white (i.e making the line/graphs more bold)

 # Input

 The application will read the input from a textfile named "config.txt" where the input consists of

  1. The name of the image in JPG, PNG and BMP
  2. An integer that controls the level of whiteness of the image.

-Integer (1 - 5)
+	Whiteness Level: 1 < Int < 6

- 3. An integer that tells how large the pixel should be.
-Integer (1 - 5)
+ 3. A float that tells how far the level of the zoom should be.

+	Zooming in: Float > 1.0f e.g 1.3f
+	No Zoom: Float = 1.0f
+	Zooming out: 0.0f < Float < 1.0f

- 4. An integer that tells how large the resolution should be.
-Integer (1 - 5)
+ 4. An float that tells how large the resolution should be.

+	Increase: Float > 1.0f e.g 1.3f
+	No changes: Float = 1.0f
+	Decrease: 0.0f < Float < 1.0f e.g 0.8f

  5. An integer that tells how large the bold should be.

-Integer(1 - 5)
+	No Bold: Int = 0
+	Bold Level: 1 < Int < 6

 # Compile and Run the Application

 Once the textfile is filled with relevent information, the application can be executed from the command prompt/terminal screen that takes in an argument which is the text file name.